 Other lint tools

-These are not included in continuous integration, but are certainly useful as local tools.
+These tools are not directly included in continuous integration, but are certainly also useful as local tools.